 Foreshadowing: Or rather "Backshadowing."
-Joker's "That's also how we did it in my day" and one of the Dee Dees almost dying the way her grandma supposedly died.
+Joker's "That's also how we did it in my day" and one half of Dee Dee almost dying the way her grandma supposedly died.

 About halfway through, Terry dodges one of the Joker's booby traps by tricking it into destroying its own power source.
 He uses the same trick to destroy the Kill Sat.

 When Joker attacks Bruce in Wayne Manor, he addresses the latter as an old man.
 Just like how Tim refers to Bruce as of late, and in this movie itself.

 Gory Discretion Shot / Scream Discretion Shot: The edited version of Joker's death involving water, wires, and a lot of electricity.
 Because the camera cuts away as he's dying, all we hear is his scream.
 For this reason, some people consider it worse than the uncut version, as it leaves more to the imagination.